 rsync to deploy, except that it knows where to get your private key from and where to connect to.
 This is defined elsewhere in Azure DevOps, through the UI, rather than in the YAML file.

 cleanTargetFolder makes sure to delete the previous deployment before copying the new one over.
 Problem solved!

-To see the pipeline in full, you can check out the full YAML file5 and also the public builds6.
+To see the pipeline in full, you can check out the full YAML file5.
 I’ve been using it with success for the past couple of weeks now.